U.S. Rep. Kai Kahele ineligible for public funds in Hawaii governor’s race

 When he announced his candidacy, Kahele made it a centerpiece of his campaign that he would not accept corporate, union and political action committee donations as he had in the past.

+Kahele told the Honolulu Star-Advertiser last week that, in seeking their endorsement, Kahele told UPW leaders that he would not accept donations from the UPW.
+But he said he would welcome smaller donations from its members as part of a goal to reform campaign fundraising while strengthening the relationship between union members and their leaders.

-So it’s particularly shocking that Kahele and his campaign overlooked key details of a cornerstone of his campaign, Moore said.
+So it’s particularly shocking that Kahele and his campaign overlooked key details of a cornerstone of his campaign by failing to submit the required affidavit, Moore said.

 “It is one of the worst own-goals I’ve seen in local politics,” Moore said. “… What does that say about your ability to run a state?”